IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Libelloides baeticus.

-More butterflies started to appear and over the next few minutes I added Black-veined White (Aporia crataegi), Clouded Yellow (Colias corcea), Cleopatra (Gonepteryx cleopatra), Meadow Brown (Maniola jurtina), Common / Southern Blue (Polyommatus icarus / celina), Small White (Artogeia rapae), Provence Orange-tip (Anthocharis euphenodes) and Panoptes Blue (Pseudophilotes panoptes).
+More butterflies started to appear and over the next few minutes I added Black-veined White (Aporia crataegi), Clouded Yellow (Colias croceus), Cleopatra (Gonepteryx cleopatra), Meadow Brown (Maniola jurtina), Southern Blue (Polyommatus celina), Small White (Artogeia rapae), Provence Orange-tip (Anthocharis euphenoides) and Panoptes Blue (Pseudophilotes panoptes).

 Libelloides baeticus.